canzarlab/Sphetcher/README.md

 ### To begin ###

-First you will need to provide the gene expression matrix in separate comma format (.csv) where each rows are samples and columns are features (genes, transcripts).
+First you will need to provide the gene expression matrix in separate comma format (.csv), where rows are samples and columns are features (genes, transcripts).

-additionally you can provide the prior information (e.g, labels, time of the experiments) in case of fair sampling:
+Additionally you can provide the prior information (e.g, cell label, collection time point) in case you want to preserve certain number of samples from each category.

 An example of inputs is provided in the directory ```/data```.